btcpayserver/btcpayserver-doc/docs/ElectrumWallet.md

 For more details about the [Gap Limit, check the FAQ](./FAQ/FAQ-Wallet.md#missing-payments-in-my-software-or-hardware-wallet).

 Electrum and BTCPay Server are now connected.
-Any payments received to your BTCPay will be visible in Electrum, where you can further spend them.
+Any payments received to your BTCPay Server will be visible in Electrum, where you can further spend them.